The Monocled Mutineer: Reception

 On 9 September The Daily Telegraph's Defence Correspondent John Keegan criticised The Monocled Mutineer.
 He said: "The Étaples 'mutinies' amounted to no more than a few days of disorder, a little disrespect to officers and some loudly-voiced demands for humane treatment.
 The army reacted briskly.
 It restored discipline by bringing in unaffected troops.
 It removed the cause of discontent by replacing the worst of the staff with wise men.
 That is about all there was to the British Army 'mutinies' of the 1914–1918 war."

 As a direct result of the mutiny, only a few individuals were punished.
 Corporal Jesse Robert Short (Northumberland Fusiliers) was condemned to death and shot by a firing squad; three other soldiers were sentenced to 10 years' penal servitude and others were jailed for up to a year's imprisonment with hard labour.

-Keegan's piece was followed on 12 September by a statement to the press by Julian Putkowski, who had acted as a historical advisor to the series.
+Keegan's piece was followed on 12 September by a statement to the press by Julian Putkowski, who had acted as a historical adviser to the series.
 He claimed that the serial was "riddled with error" and The Daily Telegraph reported that "He accused the producer of ignoring his advice ...
 Mr Putkowski disclaimed all responsibility for what he says are factual errors and misinterpretations in the series.
 He accused the BBC of failing to consult him on the final version of the script and described the book by William Allison and John Fairley, on which the series is based, as 'a sensational version of the mutiny and Toplis' life.'"

 In response to this, series producer Richard Broke admitted that there had been "small examples of dramatic licence [taken]", and went on to point out that "Mr Putkowski did not point out to us at any stage that Percy Toplis was not at Étaples Camp and he never challenged the book he knew we were working from."
 The BBC's Managing Director of Television, Bill Cotton, further defended the series on the basis that it expressed "the greater truth about World War I".
 The BBC's official line was that the series is a drama, not a documentary and made no pretence at being a precise historical record.
 However, the damage had been done thanks to their original press campaign which had called The Monocled Mutineer a "true-life story"; Alasdair Milne blamed this on their advertising agency.